imamitsingh/Telegram-Sentiment-Analysis/README.md

 ### Data Preprocessing
 - Load json data into a dataframe.
-- Only 2 features are relevant here to fulfil our objective.
+- Only 2 features are relevant here to fulfill our objective.
 Hence, filter Date and Text features from the dataframe.
 - Perform some basic text preprocessing steps on the text data:
 	- Convert the words to lowercase.
 	- Decontraction of some english words (won't -> will not, can't to cannot).